tronprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

 - `name`: The token name to issue.
 - `abbr`: The abbreviation of the token name.
 - `total_supply`: The amount of token to issue.
-- `frozen_supply`: The amount of token and frozen days to freeze.
+- `frozen_supply`: The amount of token and staked days to stake.
 - `trx_num`: trx_num/num defines the token price.
 - `num`: trx_num/num defines the token price.
 - `start_time`: ICO starts time.